ElkanaRahadian/OddsiOSGame/README.md

 </p>

 # TaakiOSGame
-iOS game that can help people to engage and bond with one another through ice breaking activity, where one person dares another to do a ridiculous task.
+iOS game tha can help people to engage and bond with one another through ice breaking activity, where one person dares another to do a ridiculous task.

 # Tech
 I implemented UIKit, UIStoryboard, Storyboard  Reference, UIView Controller, Segue, TableView, textfield, uidatepicker